 If you’d like to build my exact controller, you can download my Photoshop file here (75Mb) and edit it as you see fit.
 If you don’t have photoshop here are the finished images (10.3Mb).
 The Photoshop file was printed out at a 10% scale and fits exactly to the Jiffy box.

 I used adhesive paper which worked really well, and once attached to the faceplate of the jiffy box I wrapped the whole thing in contact adhesive to protect the paper from getting damaged.

 The design has the centre holes marked out making it easier to drill the holes, I used a centre punch to first mark these points, then used a hobby knife to cut the paper prior to drilling just to beside the paper didn’t rip.
 I didn’t quite have a large enough drill bit for the buttons, so I used a Dremel to expand the holes out and to also cut the slots for the Throttle sliders.

-The Throttle sliders were the most difficult to cut, so I’m glad there were only two of them to do, just take your time and use a small file to clean these slots up.
+Now the fun part of attaching all the buttons.
+Use a towel or soft surface to protect the faceplate during this step.
 Wiring up, connect all the ground wires first, you can daisy chain them together.
-Then daisy changes the VCC for the pots, and Engine start LED.
+Then daisy change the VCC for the pots, and Engine start LED.
 I’d recommend testing each button works as you go, either with a multimeter, or connect to the Teensy, and plug it into the PC.
 I overheard a couple of the buttons when I was soldiering them up and melted them, so It is worth having a few spares.
 Once you’re sure everything is connected correctly and tested it, connect each button to the board.
 I found a small free space to mount the teensy to using a hot glue gun.

-Be sure to share your project and tag me so I can see and happy flying!
+Plug it in and map your controls in-game and enjoy!
+Be sure to share your project and tag me @chrisburns3d so I can see and happy flying!